on this page

 This tells you what you’re eligible for.

-If you’re eligible for Child Care Subsidy, you may also be eligible for Additional Child Care Subsidy.
+If you’re eligible for CCS, you may also be eligible for Additional Child Care Subsidy.

 This is your CCS percentage.
 We work it out based on your family income estimate.